 We learn that soursop (guanábana) can effectively reduce blood sugar levels for diabetics.

 Two hours later, we’ve lost some inhibition.

 “Jerome, this is a longshot.
-Do you know where we could purchase an Aruban weapon?”
+Do you know where we could buy an Aruban weapon?”

-After a long pause and intense eye contact, he responds simply, “come with me.”
+After a long pause and intense eye contact, he responds simply:

-Jerome unsheathes four enormous, impressive blades, one by one, and tells me their stories.
+Jerome unsheathes four enormous blades, each more impressive than the next.
+One by one, he tells me their stories.

 Twenty minutes later, we emerge from the back room.
-Danielle looks down at the two-foot machete in my hand with disbelief.
-We make eye contact and I send a nonverbal “I’ll explain later” her way.
+D looks down at the two-foot machete in my hand with disbelief.
+We make eye contact and I send some nonverbal communication her way.

 The final glimmer of Aruban sunlight dips beyond the horizon as we pull away from the strip mall.

-This mission is accomplished, but a new challenge presents itself: figuring out how to transport six liters of rum—and a used machete—through US Customs.
+This mission is accomplished, but a new challenge presents itself: figuring out how to transport six liters of rum—and a used machete—through US Customs tomorrow morning.

-I picture the disbelief on my brother’s face and envision the machete mounted on his wall between the boomerang and the nulla nulla.
+I picture the disbelief on my brother’s face.
+I envision the machete mounted on his wall between the boomerang and the nulla nulla.
 Then, I see our discussion unfold.
 This tale of unexpected discovery in the most peaceful of places cannot go untold.